-By not supporting a moratorium on the on-going trapping and shooting of baboons in FSC-certified timber plantations in South Africa, FSC (Forest Stewardship Council) International seems to place economic interests above ecological values.
+By not supporting a moratorium on the on-going trapping and shooting of baboons in FSC-certified timber plantations in South Africa, the Forest Stewardship Council (FSC) International seems to place economic interests above ecological values.

 In response to a formal complaint lodged by GeaSphere, an environmental pressure group based in the Mpumalanga province of South Africa where baboon killings are taking place the FSC’s supposedly independent and impartial Complaints Panel refused to end the killing of baboons using the cruel ‘trap and shoot’ method.
 ‘The Panel’s strange decision will just give the timber industry further justification for the ruthless killings’ says Tim Strupat, a German volunteer at GeaSphere.